mariodavid/cuba-component-data-import/README.md

 ## Using the application component

-The `data-import` application component helps you import data into your system from different files.
+The `data-import` application component helps you import data into your application from different files.

 Currently the following file-types are supported: